-2. There are currently a lot of options for provisioning a VDB, some options are only valid for a particular DB type.
+There are currently many options for provisioning a VDB, some options are only valid for a particular DB type.
 For example, the unique\name option is only applicable to Oracle DBs.
 For better ease of use, dct-toolkit has subcommands created under the provisioning command, with options that are relevant to that particular subcommand.
 For example, these are the subcommands under the provision\vdb\by\snapshot command: